 - Bart was stuck in traffic.
 He just wanted his vehicle to move!
 Enraged at the situation, Bart pulled his car onto the shoulder and sped forward, not caring that he was clipping people's side mirrors as he tried to get ahead of the cars in front of him.

 The ego deals with reality, trying to meet the desires of the id in a way that is socially acceptable in the world.
-This may mean delaying gratification, and helping to get rid of the tension the id feels if a desire is not met right away.
-The ego recognizes that other people have needs and wants too, and that being selfish is not always good for us in the long run.
+This may mean delaying gratification and helping to get rid of the tension the id feels if a desire is not met right away.
+The ego recognizes that other people have needs and wants too, and being selfish isn't good in the long run.

 - Sally was thirsty.
 However, she knew that her server would be back soon to refill her water glass, so she waited until then to get a drink, even though she really just wanted to drink from Mr. Smith's glass.